39 Museums in Salvador: Discover the history and culture of Bahia

 Salvador City Council Memorial

-• Archaeological materials found in the excavations.
+• Archaeological material found during the excavations.

 • The architectural beauty of the wooden structure that supports the floor.